 Push the “Buy Now” button anywhere on this page, and Paypal will let me know that you’ve paid.
 I will send you a .pdf copy of the story.
 It’s currently formatted like a paperback, which makes it ideal to read on a tablet.
 If you need it sized differently, let me know and we’ll figure it out.

 From Aphrodite’s Café

 The taxi driver opened her door before she’d opened her bag.
-Scents poured like heavy syrup into the evening from baskets of bougainvillea and honeysuckle and jasmine that hung from adobe balconies surrounding the courtyard.
+Scents poured into the evening from baskets of bougainvillea and honeysuckle and jasmine that hung from adobe balconies surrounding the courtyard.

 She exited the tired Toyota minivan, stood on her toes and stretched, finding relief from 18 hours of dry stale air in airplanes and airports.

 “$50 U.S.,” the driver said.
 She’d have to get cash at the front desk, the woman replied.